msushkov/kbp-el/doc/running.md

      paul simon       | senator         | per:title
     (10 rows)

 These results are the highest-confidence *(entity1, relation, entity2)* tuples produced by the system where the relation is 'per:title'.
-We can see that the system seems to do well at identifying people's titles.
+We can see that the system seems can identify some people's titles.

 Let us now [compute a score](evaluating.md) for the 2010 KBP slot filling task.